What are the major types of elder abuse?

 Anyone who witnesses/and or suspects an incident of resident abuse is to report it to his/ her supervisor immediately.
 If a staff member/employee witnesses or suspects abuse of a resident and does not report such abuse, the staff member who failed to report it should be subject to disciplinary action.
 This may include suspension or dismissal.

 Licensed nursing personnel must complete an incident report at the time of the incident.
 The employee should be immediately removed from duty by his/her supervisor and suspended from duty pending investigation of the incident.
 A thorough investigation is conducted and documented.
-Staff members, the resident involved, and the alleged abuser should be interviewed.
-Disciplinary action should be taken, up to and including dismissal of employee, if appropriate.
-The police, Ombudsman at the Department of Aging, and the Department of Public Health are notified as required by law.
+Staff members, the residents involved, and the alleged abuser should be interviewed.
+Disciplinary action should be taken, up to and including dismissal of an employee, if appropriate.
+The police, the Ombudsman at the Department of Aging, and the Department of Public Health are notified as required by law.
 If the employee is a licensed nurse, nursing home administration must notify the Indiana Health Professions Bureau.

 Resources